 Bleeding after Surgical Abortion

 Surgical abortions usually take place after 10 weeks of pregnancy.
-There are two types of surgical abortions:
+Surgical abortions are of further two types:

 - Vacuum aspiration- Involves terminating the pregnancy by the use of suction.